 Some members will prefer video and would rather watch you on Facebook Live, instead of reading your blog.
 You may also have members that enjoy listening to audios and want a podcast they can subscribe to.

 Don’t get caught up thinking that you can only educate on your blog or website.
-You certainly want to encourage your community to visit you there but it’s also smart to be on social media sites where your people are.
+It’s also smart to be on social media sites where your people are.
 Interact with them and answer questions.
-Doing this will give you plenty of ideas for educational tips.
+Doing this will give you plenty of content ideas.

 Your community is eagerly searching for a content leader who can teach them what to do.
 Step up to the challenge by creating a piece of content based on a common question potential clients ask you.
-If you want, you can share your link below in the comments section. 🙂
+Then share your link below in the comments section. 🙂

 Your Content Marketing Guide,